urbit/docs/docs/arvo/basic.md

 Using this scheme, we would pronounce `?:` as 'wutcol'.

-For those who prefer to use reserved words to form expressions, you can substitute any rune with that rune's keyword, which you can find in `++twig` in `/arvo/hoon.hoon`.
-For example, here's the code for `?:` in `++twig`:

-`{$if p/twig q/twig r/twig}                          ::  ?:  if/then/else`

-Instead of:

-    ?:(=(1 2) 'this is true' 'this is false')
-    'this is false'`

-You can write:

-    :if(=(1 2) 'this is true' 'this is false')
-    'this is false'

-### Lines 13-35
+### Lines 14-37

 Now let's quickly walk through this code line-by-line.
-Lines 13-35 are wrapped in a `|%` ('[barcen](../../hoon/twig/bar-core/cen-core/)'), which produces a core.
+Lines 14-37 are wrapped in a `|%` ('[barcen](../../hoon/twig/bar-core/cen-core/)'), which produces a core.
 Cores are a fundamental datatype in Hoon, similar to a struct, class, or object.
 A core is just a map of names to any kind of code, whether it be functions or data.
-Each element in this map begins with a `++` followed by the name and the corresponding code.
+Each element, called an arm, in this map begins with a `++` followed by the name and the corresponding code.
 Since `|%` takes an arbitrary number of children, it needs to be closed with a `--`.

 > `++` ('luslus') is not technically a rune, since it is only used in core
 > syntax, as shown above.